Elder Law can be Very Complex. Here are

 - Cash surrender value of life insurance policies if face value of policies exceeds $1,500

-- Real estate which is not your residence
+- Real estate which is not your primary residence

 - Promissory notes, mortgages, land contracts